I had a much better sleep in the camping pod.

 It was back on the road again for all three of us.

-Alan and I were pleased to walk past a signpost to Loch Tanna (4 miles).
+Alan and I saw a signpost to Loch Tanna (4 miles).
 We’ve always want to walk there too and maybe even wild camp.
 Now we knew exactly where to start this walk.

 I looked back at Catacol.
-We were on that hill not so long ago!
+We were on that hill above the houses not so long ago!

 The long and winding road to Pirnmill was easier on the legs and we still got to enjoy the coastal views.